 Easy to Grip Handles

-Holding a metal spoon can be uncomfortable to grip, while hard edges can damage delicate ingredients.
+Holding a metal spoon can be uncomfortable, while hard edges can damage delicate ingredients.
 The wooden spoon handles are gently rounded and feel nice in your hand.
 And you feel comfortable while using it.

 Another benefit of wooden kitchen tools is that they look fabulously beautiful and elegant.
 The creative and artistic design of wooden utensils gives a beautiful appearance to the kitchen.
 Handcrafted wooden spoons are truly unique functional works of art that make wonderful gifts.

 These utensils are very durable, and as long as you take proper care of them, you can expect them to give you long service.
-They are hard to break, and you can stir even the thickest ingredients or scrape foods off of the bottom of the pans.
+They are hard to break, and you can stir even the thickest ingredients or scrape food off the bottom of the pan.
 Since they can withstand heat, they won’t melt, even in an unattended pan.
 A little sanding from time to time can help remove burn marks and stains.

 Germs and Bacteria don’t Like Wood

 Research indicates that the wood appears to have natural germ-killing properties.
 It has been proven that germs and bacteria grow much faster on plastic and metal than on wooden kitchenware surfaces.

 Environmentally Responsible Choice

 Environmentally-conscious individuals can choose wooden utensils with confidence.
 Wood is the natural and renewable resource and more environmentally responsible choice.
 We can help save our environment by using kitchen utensils that are made from renewable, biodegradable and non-toxic materials